GrandLamas/packets/README.md

 ## Quickstart - General
 Every operation in this API uses the <code>Operation</code> interface.
-For example <code>server.send(packet)</code> returns such an operation.
+For example send a client a packet returns such an operation.
 Using this operation you may execute <code>Operation#complete</code> (synchronized) or <code>Operation#queue</code> (async).
-Operations are immutable and the methods mentioned above will return itself for example executing it multiple times.
+Operations are immutable and the methods mentioned above will return itself for executing itself multiple times.
-Almost all asynchronous operations use a centralized ThreadPool, they may also use a local thread pool depending on the operation.
+<br>Some asynchronous operations use a centralized thread pool, they may also use a local thread pool depending on the operation.
+You may also configure your own thread pool with the provided factories.

 If you want to use custom packets, you may register your packets in the <code>PacketRegistry</code>.
 You may want to watch out of registering a packet with an existing packet id.
 You can find a list of default packets <a href='#Packet-IDs'>here</a>.<br>